-A Master of Public Health (MPH) emphasizes the practical aspects of public health and prepares you for a career in population health and community awareness.
+A Master of Public Health (MPH) degree from the top-ranked School of Public Health provides a comprehensive curriculum that prepares students to take on the challenges of a rapidly changing world.
+The MPH degree emphasizes the practical aspects of public health and prepares you for a career in population health and community awareness.
 Most MPH programs are completed in two years and often require engagement in the community as part of the degree.

 Community Health Promotion